Initial Imposition of EU sanctions & Subsequent Amendments

 These sanctions are relatively unique in that they are not imposed against the USA, per se, but rather to protect EU individuals and businesses from the extra-territorial effect of US laws regarding carrying out business in Iran, Libya and Cuba.

-The measures began in 1996 and empowered Member States to take measures to protect the interests of the relevant individuals and businesses.Show full details
+The measures began in 1996 and empowered Member States to take measures to protect the interests of the relevant individuals and businesses.Subscribe for full access

 On 1 February 2019, the Extraterritorial US Legislation (Sanctions against Cuba, Iran and Libya) (Protection of Trading Interests) (Amendment) Order 2018 (SI 2018/1357) came into force.
 This UK Order ensures that UK criminal offences extend to conduct by UK nationals and entities within the scope of the amended Blocking Statute (on which see previous blog).